-From our data analysis, key informant interviews and responses to our online survey, we identified the needs of our area, which are categorized as a need:
+From our data analysis, key informant interviews, and responses to our online survey, we identified the primary needs of our area, as summarized below:

-With this project, we are on the right path to addressing the well needed specialized therapeutic services for substance abuse, create approximately 100 new jobs by the end of year 2019 and give our employees a day care option benefit.
 It truly is a great time to be a part of something so well needed in our community!
 Our future looks bright and we thank every single employee in every department for the infinite value you bring to HCHI to make this all come together.
-Thank you!